Introducing the ZeeGee

 DIRECTOR OF PHOTOGRAPHY

-Handheld has always represented a frustration for the DP trying to light While on the dock, the unit can be panned and tilted to frame up for lighting, then locked in place.
+Handheld has always represented a frustration for the DP trying to light to a specific frame.
+While on the dock, the unit can be precisely aimed, then locked in place.

 The ZeeGee can jump from body mounted to dolly mounted to anywhere a baby pin can go in seconds.
 Need a low angle?
-Drop it onto a beaverboard—tons more control than a sandbag or saddle.
-Need to go super-high?
-A Norm’s pin on a mombo combo will get you up there in no time.
+Drop it on the deck—tons more control than a sandbag or saddle.
+Or, send it skyward on a mombo combo.
 It works great on moving vehicles, with or without the arm.
 Grab the shot, then lock it down and walk away.

-What about compared to the rigs that hang the camera from above?
-The ZeeGee avoids the pendulum effect typical of those systems, plus it doesn’t protrude above the operator so there are no clearance issues.
+The ZeeGee avoids the pendulum effect typical of hanging systems, plus it doesn’t protrude above the operator so there are no clearance issues.
 And walking shots will look far better due to the proven isolation of the Steadicam® arm.

-Dolly-mounted, the ZeeGee really shines.
+Hardmounted with a Steadicam arm, the ZeeGee really shines.
 The arm acts as a three-dimensional slider, allowing you to adjust the camera spatially to breathe with an actor or do subtle booms.
 You can push the camera out over desks, fly it over chairs, all while maintaining the feel of a camera on the shoulder.
-There’s no fatigue factor which makes it perfect for those endlessly long dialogue takes with little camera movement, and you can shoot at longer focal lengths without multiplying the shake beyond what is desired.
+There’s no fatigue factor, and you can shoot at longer focal lengths without multiplying the shake beyond what is desired.
 And the combination of Steadicam arm and the hydraulic arm allows for 7+ feet of vertical boom!

 In the late 2000’s, then-operator (now DP) Charles Papert was struggling with the awkward setups of the early 35mm sensor cameras in handheld configuration and came up with the idea of the ZeeGee.
 After building a successful prototype he moved on to other pursuits, ultimately passing off the unit to a young operator named Neal Bryant.
 Neal went on to utilize the rig so successfully on various shows that Charles was re-inspired to bring the idea to market.
 Partnering with Cinema Devices (makers of the Ergorig and Anti-Gravity Device), the ZeeGee is finally available for all operators to create amazing shots!